 Conversations around corrections should be had early so that students can strike an appropriate balance between the MB-PhD and MBChB programmes.
-The MCRC recognises that the MBChB and clinical training must take priority at this stage.
+The MCRC recognises that the MBChB and clinical training must take priority once the student has returned to their undergraduate programme.